Eldad ha-Dani: Contemporaneous opinions

 This fanciful narrative was largely accepted by his contemporaries as true.
 Its origins are to be found in the aggadic literature, of which Eldad must have had a very extensive knowledge.
 The inhabitants of Kairouan were troubled by the differences between his halakhot and those of the Talmud, and by some of his strange Hebrew words.
 Eldad pretended to speak only Hebrew; however, many of the words in his letters are derived from Arabic, suggesting that he may have understood other languages as well.
 The gaon Ẓemaḥ ben Hayyim of Sura, whose opinion they had asked, soothed them by saying that there was nothing astonishing in the four tribes disagreeing with the Talmud on some halakic points.

 Eldad was known to the Gaon through Isaac ben Mar and R. Simḥah, with whom the Danite associated while he was in Babylonia.
 Hisdai ibn Shaprut cites Eldad in his letter to the king of the Khazars, and Eldad's halakhot were used by both Rabbinites and Karaites as weapons in defense of their respective creeds.
 Halakhic authorities like Isaac ben Abba Mari, Moses ben Jacob of Coucy, and Abraham Maimonides treated Eldad as a legitimate source of halakha which needs to be reckoned with although they didn't necessarily accept his positions.
 Lexicographers and grammarians interpret some Hebrew words according to the meaning given them in Eldad's phraseology.
 However, many writers of the Middle Ages expressed doubts as to the genuineness of Eldad's narrative and his halakhot, most explicitly Abraham ibn Ezra (Commentary to Exodus ii.
 22) and Meir of Rothenburg (Responsa, no. 193).
+Many Rishonim and Acharonim including the Radbaz and Rabbi Obadiah ben abraham thought the people Eldad was referring with was the Beta Israel.